xaviersolau/DevArticles/README.md

 In order to be able to test it, we need to build the React application package in a dedicated build step in the test project.

-Here is the target we need to add in the `AppReactTests.csproj`:
+Here is the target we need to add to the `AppReactTests.csproj`:

 ```xml
   <Target Name="BuildReactWebApp" BeforeTargets="Build">